 Diversification in your portfolio is important.
 Please note Alta West Capital has no ability or expertise to provide meaningful overall portfolio analysis of all your separate investment classes to diversify your individual portfolio.
 Alta West Capital is a captive exempt market dealer as it only sells investment products that are connected to Alta West Capital and is therefore only able to provide recommendations on its own funds and cannot offer the investor alternative options or opinions on other investments.
-Alta West Capital is also a "connected issuer" to the Alta West Capital managed MICs, SIF and AWMLP as defined in National Instrument 33-105 Underwriting Conflict, because of common ownership and management between Alta West Capital, the MICs, SIF and AWMLP.
+Alta West Capital is also a "connected issuer" to the Alta West Capital managed funds; AWM Diversified MIC, First Place MIC, and AWM Opportunity Fund LP (Opportunity Fund) as defined in National Instrument 33-105 Underwriting Conflict, because of common ownership and management between Alta West Capital, the MICs, and Opportunity Fund.

 Alta West Capital is registered as an Exempt Market Dealer ("EMD"), Restricted Portfolio Manager ("RPM") and Investment Fund Manager ("IFM") in the province of Alberta.
 The firm is also registered in the provinces of British Columbia, Ontario, Manitoba, Saskatchewan and Yukon as an EMD.
 This information is directed only to residents of those provinces.
 For more information, contact Investor Relations at (403) 254-9075 ext.
-4218 or by email at investor:relations@awcapital.ca.
+4218 or by email at investor.relations@awcapital.ca.